Bryan Ferry: Relationships and family

-In 2000, the whole Ferry family were on British Airways Flight 2069 to Nairobi when a passenger forced his way into the cockpit, attacked the pilot and caused the plane to lurch downwards.
+In 2000, the whole Ferry family were on British Airways Flight 2069 to Nairobi when a passenger forced his way into the cockpit, attacked the pilot and caused the plane to dive downwards.
 The assailant eventually was overcome, and the pilot recovered from a descent of 12,000 feet in 25 seconds; the fastest rate of descent from which any civil aircraft has ever recovered.

 By 2008, Ferry's son Tara was performing in a rock band called Rubber Kiss Goodbye.
 By 2008, Merlin was studying for "A" Levels at Marlborough College, and then played guitar in a band called Voltorb.
 Ferry's children have also contributed to his albums Olympia and Avonmore.
 On Olympia, Tara played drums on several tracks, Merlin played guitar on one track, and Isaac was the producer of the album's artwork.
 Tara also toured with Ferry (and Roxy Music) on the band's 2011 For Your Pleasure tour, performing additional drums.

 Ferry's youngest son, Merlin, was seriously injured in a head-on car crash in Shropshire in December 2014.

 Ferry and Helmore split in the early 2000s after she had an affair, and they divorced in 2003.
 After their separation, British newspapers photographed Ferry with Katie Turner, 35 years his junior, naming her as his new girlfriend.
 Ferry and Turner met while she worked as one of the dancers on Roxy Music's concert tour in 2001 (and is featured on the DVD of the 2001 Hammersmith Odeon show).
 She appeared with Ferry on several TV shows to promote the Frantic album, and performed on the Frantic tour in 2002.
-After their break-up, in 2006, he resumed his relationship with Katie Turner for some time.
+After their break-up in 2006, he resumed his relationship with Katie Turner for some time.

 In 2009, Ferry began a relationship with Amanda Sheppard, and on 4 January 2012, they married in a private ceremony on the Turks and Caicos Islands.
 In August 2013, it was reported that the couple were to separate after 19 months of marriage, and they divorced in 2014.